China Cat Sunflower: In popular culture

-The song is featured in the Rock Band video game series as downloadable content, along with 17 other Grateful Dead songs.
+The song is available in the Rock Band video game series as downloadable content, along with 17 other Grateful Dead songs.

 In the 2009 Ang Lee film Taking Woodstock, the version of the song from Europe '72 is used in the part of the film showing everyone arriving at Woodstock in 1969.

 In 2020 entomologist J.H.
 Epler named a new species of diving beetle (family Dytiscidae) for the song; it is called Uvarus sinofelihelianthus.
 The specific epithet can be interpreted as (sino) China (feli) cat (helianthus) sunflower.